-Robert Honeysucker has enjoyed many performances with the Boston Symphony Orchestra, including an appearance as soloist in Beethoven's Ninth Symphony, in celebration of Seiji Ozawa’s twenty-fifth season as Music Director.
-He has most recently appeared as Second Prisoner, in Beethoven’s Fidelio, conducted by James Levine.
-He was the baritone soloist in All Rise (Winton Marsalis), conducted by Kurt Masur at Symphony Hall, with a repeat performance at Tanglewood, and has sung Copland’s Old American Songs, conducted by Marin Alsop.
-Among his many appearances with the Boston Pops, he has sung at the Fourth of July concerts on the Esplanade, conducted by John Williams, and Keith Lockhart.
+Robert Honeysucker has enjoyed many performances with the Boston Symphony Orchestra, including Frazier in Gershwin’s Porgy and Bess, with Bramwell Tovey; Capadocian in Salome, with Andris Nelsons; Second Prisoner, in Beethoven’s Fidelio, conducted by James Levine; Keeper of the Madhouse in Rake’s Progress, with Seiji Ozawa.
+He has appeared as bass soloist in Beethoven's Ninth Symphony, in celebration of Seiji Ozawa’s twenty-fifth season as Music Director.
+Mr. Honeysucker was the baritone soloist in All Rise (Winton Marsalis), conducted by Kurt Masur at Symphony Hall, with a repeat performance at Tanglewood; and he has sung Copland’s Old American Songs, conducted by Marin Alsop.
+Among his many appearances with the Boston Pops, he has sung at the Fourth of July concerts on the Esplanade, conducted by John Williams and Keith Lockhart.
 He has also performed under the directions of Harry Ellis Dickson and Grant Llewellyn.